If you’re working in a cozy office, it’s easy to ignore the plight of Amazon warehouse workers and scroll right past their stories in your feed.

-That’s all about to change in 2020.
-Upskilling is going to go mainstream in people’s professional lives.
 First, people love to kick off a new decade with big, bold moves.
 People are eager to build on ideas from the previous decade and start again, both in their professional and personal lives.

 Second, the pace at which change is happening in our workplace is staggering.
 LinkedIn featured two posts this past week that highlighted the shifts we’re already seeing in the workplace.
 The first, “Where have all the secretaries gone?” covered the disappearance of administrative assistant jobs, often staffed by women without degrees.
 There was a quote in that article that really struck me:

 The death of employee loyalty is just one of many changes happening in our workplace.

 The second article that LinkedIn highlighted was on the teacher shortage.
 More teachers are opting out of teaching because of low pay.
 While our lack of teachers is a national problem, it struck me because teaching used to be a sure fire fulfilling career path.
 It was the secure job that people often changed into when they wanted an escape or were burned out.
 Now days, not so much.

 On top of that, we see more articles about the new types of jobs created by new technology.
 Articles like this one, which highlights architects working in video game design as a creative way to apply their skills.
 It’s yet another traditional career path that’s adapting to our new world of work.